cadenz-assignments/ICS3U-Template-AStarPathFinding/README.md

 3. You should be good to go.
 Use `npm start` to run the code.

 ## Code fragments
-If you are stuck somewhere, feel free to check out the (code fragments)[https://gist.github.com/Caden-Z]
+If you are stuck somewhere, feel free to check out the [code fragments](https://gist.github.com/Caden-Z).